akshayknarayan/ccp-class-assignment/README.md

  - k (number of connections to emulate) between 1 and 10
  - Queue buffer between 0.25 * BDP and 4 * BDP, and such that every flow can have at least 2 packets in the queue.

-You will be scored on fairness, defined as follows: If the average bandwidth occupied by the CCP flow is B, and the other Reno flows is R, the fairness metric is B / (B + R).
-The target is 0.5, and you'll be ranked by how far you are from this target.
-Because of the randomized experiment conditions, your spot on the leaderboard may change from day to day!
+Submissions are scored on fairness, defined as follows: if the average bandwidth occupied by the CCP flow is B, and the other Reno flows is R, the fairness metric is B / (B + R).
+Your goal is to get as close as possible to 0.5.
+Each submission will be run on several (usually 5) configurations, and your score is the run with the median distance to 0.5.
+Submissions will use the team name you choose, not your ldap (see Submission Instructions).
+Note that because of the randomized experiment conditions, your spot on the leaderboard may change from day to day!

 CCP
 ---